sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_programming.md

 # NOTES ABOUT PROGRAMMING

-Unix-like systems use the ELF (executable and linking format) for these programs.
+Unix-like systems use the ELF (executable and linking format) for these programs. http://www.skyfree.org/linux/references/ELF_Format.pdf

+- How programs get run: https://lwn.net/Articles/631631/

 An ELF file is a relocatable object, with the following sections.